DAVID J. WILLIS ATTORNEY

-The remedy of foreclosure is available to lenders if the borrower defaults.
-Specified notice and other requirements must be followed if the foreclosure is to be valid (See Sec.
-51.002 et seq. of the Texas Property Code).
-Foreclosures are held in Texas on the first Tuesday of each month between 10:00 a.m. and 4 p.m.
-This process gives the new owner title; the next step is to obtain possession..
+The remedy of foreclosure is available to lenders if the borrower defaults on a real estate lien note.
+Specified notice and other requirements must be followed if the foreclosure is to be valid.
+Tex.
+Prop.
+Code §§ 51.002 et seq.
+Foreclosure sales are held in Texas on the first Tuesday of each month between 10 a.m. and 4 p.m.
+This process gives the new owner title; the next step is to obtain possession.

 Collecting Judgments from Tenants

 The key objective for the owner is to gain a writ of possession.
 Obtaining a judgment for monetary damages against a residential tenant in Texas is usually an empty formality since such judgments are seldom collected.
 Texas has long been a safe haven for debtors, and both the Texas Constitution and the Property Code exempt a long list of real and personal property from execution upon a judgment.
 The average residential tenant has very little that a landlord will be allowed to take and, since garnishment of wages is unconstitutional, collection is problematic.
 Often the best strategy is to record an abstract of the judgment against the tenant in the real property records in the hopes that one day in the next ten years the tenant will become affluent enough to own and sell property.
 If this transaction occurs through a title company, the title company can be expected to collect funds to pay the judgment.

 What does the attorney need from the client?

 When asking that an attorney initiate the eviction process, the client should be prepared to supply (1) a copy of the lease agreement; (2) copies of any correspondence or demand letters; and (3) a brief summary of the specific items of monetary and technical default.